Family Medicine Residency Conferences and Scholarly Activities

 Swedish Covenant Hospital All Residency Didactics

 All major conferences and resident led didactics take place at noon to ensure both residents and faculty can attend.

 Residents in Swedish Covenant Health's Family Medicine Residency Program are required to complete two scholarly activities to graduate, one of which is focused on quality improvement or safety.

 Residents receive guidance from faculty throughout the course of their scholarly work.
 Each May we hold a family medicine research symposium for residents to present their projects to their resident cohort, program leadership, the Chief Academic Officer and the VP for QI and Risk Management.

-In our program, residents learn about quality improvement processes through didactic and experiential learning.
+In our program, residents learn about quality improvement processes through didactic and experiential learning focused on teaching techniques from the Institute for Healthcare Improvement.
 PGY-2s and PGY-3s will participate on a QI team with a longitudinal experience over 12 months with approximately one to two team meetings per month with faculty mentorship.

 Examples of QI Projects:

 - Improvement of the Rate of Diabetic Patients on Statin Therapy

 - Improving the Rate of Pneumonia Vaccination in Adults

 If you have any questions or need additional information, please contact the Medical Education office at 773-989-3808